 You should not plant, onions and garlic with the sugar peas plant as it impacts the growth of the pea plant.

-Pest And Diseases Of Sugar Peas
+Pest and Diseases of Sugar Peas

 Peas are quite robust and not very much prone to insects and diseases.
 But following are the common threats to the pea plants.

-Aphids are small bugs which are ferocious eaters.
+Aphids are small bugs that are ferocious eaters.
 These bugs eat the small and delicate pea leaves and flowers.
 The sticky sweet residue left by the aphids attracts other insects, which further destroys the pea.

-To get rid of aphids, either wash it out with high pressure water or spray insecticide.
+To get rid of aphids, either wash it out with high-pressure water or spray insecticide.
 Be careful with high-pressure water as too much pressure can damage the plant itself.

 When using water to clear the plant from Aphids, spray it at the foliage rather than at the root of the plant.